LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.293.6
+*Released*: 20 February 2023
+- Add “ExpirationDate” field to exp.material
+    - Add Expiration Date to the set of aliquot fields

 ### version 2.293.5
 *Released*: 17 February 2023
 - Issue 46465: Grid actions that use a selectionKey doesn't get expected selections when filters applied to grid